espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     When the NVS storage of the node is enabled, group address added and AppKey bound by this method will not be saved in the NVS when the device is powered off currently.
 These configuration information can only be saved if they are configured by Configuration Client Model.

-1.17 How does Provisioner control nodes by grouping?
+1.17 How Does Provisioner Control Nodes by Grouping?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Generally there are two approaches to implement group control in ESP-BLE-MESH network, group address approach and virtual address approach.
 And supposing there are 10 devices, i.e., five devices with blue lights and five devices with red lights.